Pickleball doubles positioning

 The serve goes deep.
 The return goes deep.
 The serving team is still pinned at the baseline.
 Their partner is at the kitchen.
 They hit a third-shot drop or drive, and then they move forward.
 During that move, they are temporarily one up and one back.
 That is fine.
 It is a transition, not a destination.

-The mistake I see at the rec level is staying one up and one back forever.
+The most common rec-level mistake is staying one up and one back forever.
 The serving team hits their third shot, takes one step in, and then plants.
 Now the receiving team has a kitchen-line player attacking down at the back partner all day.
 That is not a strategy.
 That is a slow loss.

 If you are the back player, your job after the third shot is to keep moving in.
 If your shot was good enough to buy time, take three steps.
 If it was not, take one and reset.
 But always be moving toward the line.